 Windows serial driver

 You can connect your board to your computer over USB.
-This should work out of the box on Linux and Mac OS X, but for Windows earlier than Windows 10, you will probably need to install a serial port driver:
+This should work out of the box on Linux and macOS, but for Windows earlier than Windows 10, you will probably need to install a serial port driver:

 - Download the Arm Mbed Windows serial port driver.